Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Optimizations for Parallel Reinforcement Learning

 \subsection{Scheduling Optimizations}

 The scheduling algorithm described in the above section is relatively straightforward to implement, but achieving competitive performance requires additional optimizations.
-These optimizations, implemented in the C runtime, are detailed below.
+These optimizations, implemented in the C runtime in LF, are detailed below.

 \textbf{Coordination of worker threads}: Conceptually, the scheduler and workers are distinct; however, in practice, having a central scheduler with separate worker threads can cause significant synchronization overhead.
 To mitigate this, our implementation allows any worker thread to become the scheduler, allowing it to move ready reactions to the queue or advance to the logical time once all reactions are processed.
-Additionally, LF leverage the fact that we know the number of parallel reactions to execute from the APG, and thus can use a counting semaphore to regulate the number of active workers.
+Additionally, LF leverages the fact that we know the number of parallel reactions to execute from the APG, and thus can use a counting semaphore to regulate the number of active workers.

 \textbf{Lock-free data structure}: The three queues (event, reaction, and ready queue) and other data structures are shared across all workers.
 Mutex-based synchronization would be inefficient due to high contention over these shared resources.
-Accordingly, LF adopted lock-free data structures wherever feasible.
+Accordingly, LF adopts lock-free data structures wherever feasible.
 For example, the ready queue is a fixed-size buffer with an atomic counter, which corresponds to the maximum number of parallel reactions defined by the APG level.
 Each time a worker tries to execute a reaction it atomically decrements the counter.
 If the counter is negative, it indicates an empty queue, and the worker should proceed accordingly.
 Otherwise, the counter provides the index within the buffer from which to read.
 This operation is safe without additional synchronization, as all workers are waiting for upcoming new reactions.